Sphereon-Opensource/pex-openapi/README.md

 specification as OpenAPIs (YAMLs), providing an implementation agnostic, and stateful interaction mediation between holders and verifiers.

 A standardised presentation exchange is crucial for interoperability between different systems that are used by verifiers and holders (e.g. wallets).
-It enables verifier- and holder-systems to interpret models used by each other in a consistent way.
-The PE-OpenAPI specification and Models Generator will allow for usecases with the need to implement a Presentation Exchange, possibly using different programming languages.
+It enables the verifiers- and holder-systems to interpret models used by each other consistently.
+The PE-OpenAPI specification and Models Generator will allow for use-cases with the need to implement a Presentation Exchange, possibly using different programming languages.

 ### PE-OpenAPI specification
 The PE-OpenAPI specification is a collection of OpenAPI 3 specification YAML files.
 It can be used by third parties to generate the models and SDKs for their own desired framework and programming language.
 The specification is used to create the Typescript models as described below.